How to Go Viral on YouTube in 2025 Strategies for Explosive Growth

 YouTube Shorts have become a key driver of virality, thanks to vertical video dominance and TikTok-inspired consumption habits.

-Aim for 1–3 Shorts per day to increase chance
+Aim for 1–3 Shorts per day to increase chances of breakout success.

 6. Thumbnails and Titles: The Scroll-Stopping Combo